 13. If the bill sent for collection is dishonored

-Sometimes drawee pays the bill before the due date and gets the rebate, it is known as “retirement” of the bill and sometimes he asks the drawer to cancel the bill and to draw another bill for an extended period.
-It is known as “renewal” of the bill.
-Drawee pays an additional amount as interest for the extended period.
-Journal entries under these cases are as follow:
+In other cases, the drawee may ask the drawer to cancel the bill and draw another bill for an extended period.
+This is known as renewal of the bill.
+The drawee pays an additional amount as interest for the extended period.

-15. If bill canceled (for renewal purpose)
+15. If the bill is canceled (for renewal purposes)

-17. If interest is charged to drawee
+17. If interest is charged to the drawee

 18. If interest is received in cash